 Since 1999 Istanbul Lisesi has been a five-year school.
 All students are required to spend the preparatory class ("Hazirlik") to master the German language, taking twenty hours of instruction in the first year and ten hours in the second year.
 Science and mathematics courses start in the preparatory class.
 Biology, physics and chemistry follow from grade nine.
 English is a compulsory class from prep-class on.
 The next three years are followed by a senior high school program "Lise" which is equivalent to tenth, eleventh and twelve grades.

 After five years, by successfully passing the German Reifeprüfung Exam, students show that they can deal with challenging texts in the languages and have reached a level in the sciences which enables them to successfully continue their studies at the best Turkish and German universities.
 In addition, our students prepare for the Turkish university entrance exam (LGS/LYS), in which they are required to solve a large number of intricate multiple choice problems in a very short time.
 Thus it tests candidates' ability to concentrate under pressure, to memorize, to make quick and accurate decisions, to apply their minds flexibly and effectively, and - as the Maths and the Sciences parts are cornerstones of the exam - to conduct difficult calculations in a minimum of time.
 The Turkish university entrance exam must be regarded as a highly sophisticated test of students' intelligence and resilience.

 All of the students from Istanbul Lisesi plan to pursue their studies at a four-year university.
 The percentages of our students enrolling at Turkish universities are about 95%, which is far above average.
-In the year 2010, our school was extremely successful, and five students scored in the top ten.
 It is to be noted that one and a half million students take this university entrance exam every year.